 Python comes with a simple default editor called IDLE; however, in this course you’ll use the PythonWin integrated development environment (IDE) to help you write code.
-PythonWin is free, has basic debugging capabilities, and is included with ArcGIS.
+PythonWin is free, has basic debugging capabilities, and is included on the ArcGIS DVD.
 The only catch is that it is not installed by default with ArcGIS; you have to do it manually by following the steps below.
 If you do not have the DVD you can download PythonWin here and execute the downloaded file to start the installation.
 Please make sure you use the "win32" version for Python 2.7 (pywin32-219.win32-py2.7.exe) not the "amd64" executables which are for installing the 64-bit version of PythonWin, which is only compatible with ArcGIS for Server, not ArcGIS for Desktop.
 Once you downloaded PythonWin continue with step 6 from the list below.

 - Insert the ArcGIS Education Edition DVD into your computer.

 - Dismiss any welcome screens that appear and choose Start > My Computer (or “Computer” on Windows Vista or Windows 7).